-Analysis of the Executive Summary for Student Case Management forms for 2004-2005 indicates that one of the greatest needs is to improve student behavior.
-This report shows that there were 698 referral processed for general disruptive conduct, 88 for fighting, 225 for defiance of school personnel or authority, and 33 for use of provocative language.
+Analysis of the Executive Summary for Student Case Management forms for 2005-2006 indicates that one of the greatest needs is to improve student behavior.
+This report shows that there were 322 referrals processed for general disruptive conduct as compared to 698 the year before, a decrease of 54 percent.
+Moreover, there were 25 referrals for fighting, as compared to 88 the year before, nearly a 75 percent decrease.
+Furthermore, there were 22 referrals for defiance of school personnel or authority, 203 less than the year before, a 95 percent decrease, and finally, 73 referrals for rude and discourteous behavior.
+Additionally, there was a total of 29 outdoor suspensions, as compared to 119 outdoor suspension for 2004-2005, a decrease of nearly 75 percent.
 An analysis of this report indicates a need for a decrease in the behaviors indicated above.
 Decrease in negative behaviors along with a proactive approach to discipline, will help to create a safe and orderly environment.

-Given an emphasis on safe and orderly environment, student behavior will improve as evidenced by a ten percent decrease in the number of student referrals during the 2005-2006 school year as compared to the 2004-2005 school year.
+Given an emphasis on safe and orderly environment, student behavior will improve as evidenced by a ten percent decrease in the number of student referrals during the 2006-2007 school year as compared to the 2005-2006 school year.